-Everyday we tell the dot good morning, she returns the message, tells you good morning and a fun fact for the day.
-For example she might tell you that it is national donut day, or the date of Pearl Harbor, etc. This was a great way for us to learn something fun for the day.
+Every day we tell the dot good morning, she returns the message, tells you good morning and a fun fact for the day.
+For example, she might tell you that it is national doughnut day, or the date of Pearl Harbor, etc. This was a great way for us to learn something fun for the day.
 In first grade some got it and others didn’t but that’s ok.
 Then we asked her to tell us the date and weather for the day- which she reports to you out-loud!
 So much easier than looking it up on the internet.

-Your Echo will also flip coins, and role a dice for jigsaw purposes or having students speak, or even teaching probability.
+Your Echo will also flip coins, and roll-a-dice for jigsaw purposes or having students speak, or even teaching probability.
 This is a fun feature that doesn’t get used often but for sure can come in handy.
 I might use this more in the upper grades!
 It will also choose a random number from a number generator.

 This one we used ALL the time – for transition music, quiet work music and more.
 Ask ‘Echo’ to play any type of music and she will find it or you can hook it up to any of your Pandora, Spotify or any other music streaming service and ask to play something specific.

 Often times I just flat out don’t have the answer to a question- rather than telling the students “I don’t know” and look it up later we can ask ‘Echo’ right away.
 We learned lots of great facts about the rainforest this way this year.
 It will also tell you word definitions or synonyms if you are looking to add to your children’s vocabulary.